© Crown copyright 2017

 - are prescription only medicines

-- have been produced to be given parenterally
+- have been produced to be given ‘parenterally’, in other words by injection

 There are different ways in which available products are put together to deliver the naloxone, and in how they are packaged and supported by written information and training.
 There should be suitable advice and/or training to help those supplying and receiving the product to understand the product and its use.

-4. Responsibility for deciding who can actually supply naloxone locally
+3. Responsibility for deciding who can supply naloxone locally

-The organisations locally that are responsible for arranging provision of drug treatment services, and the drug treatment service providers themselves, as part of normal clinical governance arrangements will need to ensure that naloxone is being supplied by competent individuals employed or engaged in treatment services, and that the supply by them is safe.
+Organisations responsible for commissioning and providing drug treatment services as part of normal clinical governance, will need to ensure that naloxone is being supplied by competent individuals employed or engaged in treatment services, and that the supply by them is safe.

 - further guidance on how naloxone products can be provided safely for this purpose